kragen/yamemex/README.md

 - saving screenshots
 - archiving page contents
 - Markdown or similar formatting for annotations
-- adding date headers to the reverse-chronological view
 - publishing your bookmarks as a blog on the web
-- a “private” checkbox for private annotations
 - saving previous versions of annotations
 - syncing across multiple browsers
 - tagging